 OTDR testing or Light Source and Optical Power Meter testing (LSPM) are two well know methods to achieve this.

-You could try a “Plugin and hope for the best” scenario, but with so many Fiber Optic Test and measurement solutions to choose from why would you risk it.
+While you might consider a “Plugin and hope for the best” approach, there are numerous Fiber Optic Test and measurement solutions available.